mo7amedaliEbaid/movies-app-flutter/README.md

+## Personal.
+I am a loner in programming world .
+I dont have any friends in programming field . so there is no one to tell me about his opinion in my code or my app. so a Star that any one would give to this repo may be a greet motivation for me to keep coding. this little thing would tell me that i am not just nobody.

 # my_movies_app_flutter

 Based on TMDB api, an app provides a great help for movie buffs ,provides sections for popular , upcoming,etc,provides a search engine ,connect the user to tmdb account ,watchlist and favourite list are provided,auth with google account is provided.